 Edwin Sherrard, an emeritus professor of violin at Dartmouth College, had intended for his beloved Stradivarius to wind up in the capable hands of Andrew Jennings, a former member of the Concord Quartet whom Sherrard had come to know well through the ensemble’s extensive residency at Dartmouth.
 Jennings, as it turned out, was also a visiting faculty member at Oberlin.

-So it was that Sherrard’s instrument, the “ex-Vallot” made by Antonio Stradivari in 1722, was gifted to Oberlin shortly before Sherrard’s death, with the stipulation that it remain in the hands of a gifted professional violinist chosen by Oberlin.
+And so Sherrard’s instrument, the “ex-Vallot” made by Antonio Stradivari in 1722, was gifted to Oberlin shortly before Sherrard’s death, with the stipulation that it remain in the hands of a gifted professional violinist chosen by Oberlin.
 For many years, that violinist was Jennings.

-“The violin is truly heavenly,” Jennings wrote to Dean of the Conservatory David Boe in April 1989, shortly after taking receipt of the instrument.
+“The violin is truly heavenly,” Jennings wrote to Dean of the Conservatory David Boe in April 1989, shortly after taking possession of the instrument.
 “And when I have had the time to look, I see that my feet are usually a good eight inches above the floor!”

 Becker determined that Oberlin’s Strad would benefit from a full restoration in order to return it to its previous glory.
-The instrument was completely disassembled, and all deteriorated restorations and repairs were removed and replaced.
+The instrument was completely disassembled, and all previous, deteriorated restorations and repairs were removed and replaced.
 The painstaking project was one of the most extensive ever undertaken by Becker’s shop.

 Ehnes himself previously had been invited by Oberlin violin professor Marilyn McDonald to play the conservatory’s Strad.
-McDonald had known Ehnes since he was a boy, intersecting with him at various summer festivals and following his astounding career every step of the way.
-When she caught up with him at a master class held in conjunction with a Cleveland Orchestra performance several years ago, he said he would be happy to oblige.
+McDonald had known Ehnes since he was a boy, intersecting with him at summer festivals and following his astounding career every step of the way.
+When she caught up with him at a master class held in conjunction with a Cleveland Orchestra performance several years ago, he said he would be honored to oblige.

 With Becker’s restoration complete, the “ex-Vallot” was returned to Oberlin in September 2017.
 But before it could be used in performance, it would require a period of playing in, in part to allow its long-dormant wood to wake up, thus yielding a richer tone and greater resonance.

 “I said, ‘I would like one thing,’” McDonald recalls: “‘I would like to be the person to break it in.’”
-She has had the Strad for the past year—“and it was terrific right from the start.”
+She has had the Strad for the past year—“and it was terrific, right from the start.”

 Ehnes received the violin from Oberlin several days in advance of his Finney Chapel performance, providing him an opportunity to become acquainted with it.
 After Ehnes, the Strad will eventually make its way to the hands of another gifted violinist, the next in Oberlin’s line of succession to be conferred the honor of playing the instrument.